PradhyumnaVA/rtl_to_gds/README.md

 # rtl_to_gds

-# Project Name

-**Brief description:** A short paragraph explaining what the project does.
+**Brief description:** Learning RTL to GDSII flow using Mod-N conditional counter design

 ---